Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On a daily basis, there are an average of 378 trips across all routes, which equates to approximately 25 weekly trips per individual stop.
+The average distance from residents to the nearest stop is 214 meters.
+On average, there are 378 trips per day across all routes, which amounts to about 25 weekly trips per individual stop.

 Frequently Asked Questions - Transport